calcuis/quiz-compiler/README.md

 **Latest update(s):**
 - User's responses were logged in a test file (results.txt).
-- Time limit approach was implemented (one minute for each question).
+- Time limit approach was implemented (two minutes for each question).
 - Quit button was added to terminate the game peacefully.

 **Game:** Quiz